-We are able to report that by close of business Wednesday 12 March the draft ETN contract suite will have been advanced to a point where there are no significant legal issues outstanding on the Infraco and Tramco core terms and conditions which would prevent the documentation being ready for signature by end of March.
+We are able to report that by close of business Wednesday 12 March-12th the draft ETN contract suite will have been advanced to a point where there are no significant legal issues outstanding on the Infraco and Tramco core terms and conditions which would prevent the documentation being ready for signature by end of March.
 This forecast will rely also on the cooperation and focus of, and interaction with, the BBS Consortium.
-Detailed drafting remains necessary to ensure accurate and fully agreed reflection of myriad

-Regulated by the Law Society of Scotland.
+Detailed drafting remains necessary to ensure accurate and fully agreed reflection of myriad commercial aspects which have come together in the last 10 days.
+The Annex A to this report, a report by tie with input by ourselves on contractual matters, provides more detailed analysis of the draft contracts.
+We are aware that this section of the close out report requires further refinement but is included as an annex to our letter for the purposes of protection from public disclosure at this point due to its commercial sensitivity within the procurement.